Bill Elliott

-Elliott won NASCAR's Most Popular Driver Award a record 16 times (1984-1988, 1991–2000, 2002).
+Elliott won NASCAR's Most Popular Driver Award a record 16 times (1984–1988, 1991–2000, 2002).
 He withdrew his name from the ballot for that award after winning it in 2002.
-In 2005, the Georgia State Legislature declared October 8 as Bill Elliott Day in the state of Georgia.
-Regarded as one of the greatest drivers in NASCAR history, Elliott was named one of NASCAR's 50 Greatest Drivers in 1998, and has been inducted into numerous racing and motorsports Halls of Fame, including being inducted into the Georgia Sports Hall of Fame in 1998, and being an inaugural inductee into the Georgia Racing Hall of Fame in 2002.
-He was inducted into the Motorsports Hall of Fame of America at Daytona on August 15, 2007, inducted into the National Motorsports Press Association Hall of Fame at Darlington in 2015, and in the 2015 class of the NASCAR Hall of Fame.
-Elliott has also been honored by the state legislature with a stretch of roadway (the entirety of Georgia State Route 183) in his native Dawson County renamed Elliott Family Parkway.
+Regarded as one of the greatest drivers in NASCAR history, Elliott was named one of NASCAR's 50 Greatest Drivers in 1998 and inducted into the NASCAR Hall of Fame as part of the Class of 2015.

-Elliott's son Chase was the 2020 NASCAR Cup Series champion.
+Elliott's son Chase Elliott is the 2020 NASCAR Cup Series champion.
 The Elliotts became the third father-son NASCAR champions in history, along with Lee and Richard Petty, and Ned and Dale Jarrett.